What is a credit score?

 Can I pay someone to remove information from my credit file?

 No, information can only be removed from your credit file if it is incorrect or out of date.
-If this is the case, it is something you can do for free by contacting the relevant credit provider and/or bureau.
+If this is the case, it is something you can do for free by contacting the relevant credit provider and/or credit reporting body.
 Beware of credit repair companies that promise to improve your credit score by removing entries from your credit file for a fee.

 Is this my only credit report?

-No, each credit bureau maintains their own set of information.
-You will have a separate credit report with each credit bureau and each credit report may be different because a credit provider may not send information to every bureau.
+No, each credit reporting body maintains their own set of information.
+You will have a separate credit report with each credit reporting body and each credit report may be different because a credit provider may not send information to every credit reporting body.

 Will checking my credit file hurt my credit score?